 -

-Heart Disease - What is it?
+- What is it?
 Various heart conditions, including cardiomyopathy and congenital heart defects, can affect Bully breeds.

 - Symptoms: Coughing, difficulty breathing, and general lethargy.